 The first step to reducing or avoiding compulsive eating is recognizing that the problem exists.

 You’ll also want to determine when you’re most likely to binge.
 Once you’ve done this, try these tips to help avoid overeating.

 - Keep a food diary to track everything you eat, especially if you binge.
 Seeing how many calories you’re eating (on paper or through an app) may help you stop the cycle.

 - Try to eat healthfully throughout the month.
 Cut back on foods containing refined sugars.

 - Don’t buy junk food.
-It’s harder to eat it if it’s not in the house.
+It’s harder to eat it if it isn’t in the house.
 Instead, buy ingredients to make healthy snacks with a variety of textures and flavors.

 - Join a support group such as Overeaters Anonymous.
-Talking to others who understand what you’re going through may be helpful, plus you may be able to implement some of their successful treatment strategies.
+Talking to others who understand what you’re going through may be helpful.
+You may be able to implement some of their successful treatment strategies as well.

 Not everyone requires treatment for premenstrual compulsive eating.
-If you find yourself bingeing at times other than the days leading up to your period, or if compulsive eating causes significant weight gain or emotional distress, you should consult a doctor.
+If you find yourself bingeing at times other than the days leading up to your period, or if compulsive eating causes significant weight gain or emotional distress, you should consult a healthcare professional.